Hymen's Triumph: Theme

 Hymen, goddess of marriage, dressed as a shepherdess, encounters Envy, Avarice, and Jealousy.
 They resolve to disguise themselves in pastoral costume to frustrate Hymen's plans.

 Publication

 The play was published as Hymens triumph A pastorall tragicomaedie.
 Presented at the Queenes court in the Strand, at her Maiesties magnificent entertainement of the Kings most excellent Maiestie, being at the nuptials of the Lord Roxborough (London, 1615).

 The published work has a dedication to Anne of Denmark.
 A manuscript version with a dedication to Lady Roxburghe passed into the collection of William Drummond of Hawthornden who donated it to the library of the University of Edinburgh.
+This version is the source of the 1994 edition by John Pitcher.